 Many times, on cantilevered corner girders, you will need to make sure additional load for framing and fascia loads are added at the end of the girder or cantilevered section.
 Since framing is often used instead of trusses, layout does not put this additional load on the end of a corner girder.
 If a structural fascia is being used, a concentrated load will need to be added at the end of the corner girder and also at the end of the other truss which will be supporting the other end of the fascia.
-For detail how this can be achieved for symmetric corners with Girder Loading in MiTek Engineering software please refer to Cantilever Corner Girder Loading Tool technical article on MiTek United States website www.mitek-us.com in Resources -Engineering - Technical Articles - Helpful Design Tips.
-Currently this feature is only available for trusses designed in MiTek 20/20 Engineering and is not active for trusses designed in Structure with Truss Design.
+For detail how this can be achieved for symmetric corners with Girder Loading in MiTek Engineering software please refer to Cantilever Corner Girder Loading Tool in MiTek 20/20 Engineering and Structure with Truss Design technical article on MiTek United States website www.mitek-us.com in Resources -Engineering - Technical Articles - Helpful Design Tips.